-For full access, you’ll need either a subscription to Toshl Pro, which costs $2.99 per month or Toshl Medici which costs $4.99 per month.
+For full access, you’ll need either a subscription to Toshl Pro, which costs $1.67 per month or $19.99 every 12 months.
+Toshl Medici also costs $1.67 per month and can be billed once for $59.99.
 Both these subscriptions are available for less if you buy for either 12 or 36 months.

-Xero is an accounting service that can help small businesses with their finances.
-It allows business to keep track of cash flow by automatically importing transactions from linked bank accounts.
+Xero is one of the best budgeting apps and accounting services for small businesses.
+It allows businesses to keep track of cash flow by automatically importing transactions from linked bank accounts.

 It can also help with paying bills, payroll, and invoicing.
 Like many of the personal budgeting apps on this list, you can also keep track of expenses.
 You simply take a picture of receipts and the app keeps track of these records — perfect for tax season.

-Xero offers several pricing options starting from £5 a month and going up to £13.75.
+Xero offers users a free trial as well as several pricing options, starting from $20 a month and going up to $40.
 However, some of the features, such as payroll, projects, and expenses, need to be bought as extra add-ons.
-This can bring the total cost up to £25.75 for a single user, or more for larger teams.

 If you are in need of a budget app, we hope this article has helped you find the right app that tracks your spending and manages your personal finance.